UMN-EDA/BeGAN-benchmarks/README.md

  - SPICE netlist (.sp files)
  - current_maps.csv (matrix representation of the current values)
  - voltage_maps_irregular.csv (matrix representation of the IR drop across the chip for irregular PDN)
- - volatge_map_regular.csv (matrix representation of the IR drop across the chip for regular PDN)
+ - voltage_map_regular.csv (matrix representation of the IR drop across the chip for regular PDN)
- - histogram representation of per-pdn node IR drop

  Each benchmark folder also contains image representation for the above data and histogram representation for the following:
- - voltage_map_hist (per-pdn node IR drop distributions)
+ - voltage_map_hist (per-PDN node IR drop distributions)
- - voltage_map_cdf (per-pdn node cumulative IR drop distributions)
+ - voltage_map_cdf (per-PDN node cumulative IR drop distributions)

 ## Gallery